Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 No, it's because Iran and Qatar, not Israel and AIPAC, but Iran and Qatar are involved in a foreign influence campaign through TikTok and Instagram.

-The reason why there are so many videos of babies in Gaza and children Gaza and people in Gaza that Israel has killed is because there's so many people in Gaza that Israel has slaughtered in the past two years.
+The reason why there are so many videos of babies in Gaza and children in Gaza and people in Gaza that Israel has killed is because there's so many people in Gaza that Israel has slaughtered in the past two years.

-That's why you constantly see it.
+That's why you constantly see it, because that's what's happening.

-Because that's what's happening, and we're paying for it.
+And we're paying for it.

 And people are talking about it, especially young people.

-But imagine the do you see the seamlessness with which Van Jones takes what had been the prevailing view in the United States, and if there's anything about Van Jones that you will know for sure, is despite his previous radical past, he used to be someone who actually was a 9-11 truther who questioned the official story on 9-11, had to actually resign from the Obama administration when that was discovered.
+And if there's anything about Van Jones that you will know for sure, is despite his previous radical past, he used to be someone who actually was a 9-11 truther who questioned the official story on 9-11, had to actually resign from the Obama administration when that was discovered.

-He was considered kind of like a real radical on the left, and now he's just the most reliable vessel for conventional wisdom and establishment dogma, which is why he got a hundred million dollars from Jeff Bezos.
+And now he's just the most reliable vessel for conventional wisdom and establishment dogma, which is why he got $100 million from Jeff Bezos.

-But if so he took this this this moronic conventional view about how Russia was contaminating us with disinformation and then just seamlessly applied it to why people are turning against the United States, and in doing so, made a big joke.
+But if so, he took this moronic conventional view about how Russia was contaminating us with disinformation and then just seamlessly applied it to why people are turning against the United States.

-His big punchline was about dead Gaza baby.
+His big punchline was about dead Gaza Baby.

 Just saying it over and over and over as kind of a joke.

-And obviously, people also laughed at the part about Diddy, but that was the joke that was constructed.
+And obviously people also laughed at the part about Diddy, but that was the joke that was constructed.

 They don't hate Israel for any valid reason, but only because they've been deceived by social media.

-The same person who just made Barry Weiss, editor in chief of CBS News.
+The same person who just made Barry Weiss, editor-in-chief of CBS News.

-And also Instagram, where Van Jones says this big anti-Israel campaign is taking place, is owned by Meta.
+And also, Instagram, where Van Jones says this big anti-Israel campaign is taking place, is owned by Meta, the controlling shareholder of which and CEO and founder is Mark Zuckerberg.

 I don't think that's very persuasive.